mario-digital/Saga_FE_CoinGecko/docs/architecture/coding-standards.md

 # Coding Standards

-This document outlines the coding standards and best practices for the Saga FE Coin Gecko project, built with Next.js 15, TypeScript, and Tailwind CSS.
+This document outlines the coding standards and best practices for the Saga FE Coin Gecko project, built with Next.js 15, React 19, TypeScript, and Tailwind CSS.

 ## Table of Contents